 Community Hospice, Inc. serves as an outstanding example of what Commitment, Accountability, Responsibility and Engagement in a Culture of Safety can achieve.
 BETA Healthcare Group is proud to present this well-deserved award to Community Hospice, Inc.

 About Community Hospice

 Community Hospice is the largest and oldest nonprofit hospice agency in the Central Valley.
 Serving the community since 1979, Community Hospice has cared for thousands of friends and neighbors offering compassionate and quality care, education and support to terminally ill patients and families, regardless of ability to pay.
-Care extends to over 2000 patients each year in private homes, skilled nursing facilities, assisted living facilities and at the sixteen-bed Community Hospice Alexander Cohen Hospice House.
+Care extends to over 2000 patients each year in private homes, skilled nursing facilities, assisted living facilities and at the 16-bed inpatient Community Hospice Alexander Cohen Hospice House.
 Community Hospice also provides bereavement and grief support to anyone in the community.
-For more information please call (209) 578-6300 or visit www.hospiceheart.org.
+For more information, please call (209) 578-6300 or visit hospiceheart.org.

-Our Community Hospice Super Star for the Month of November is Deborah Saunders!
-Deborah went above and beyond to support our mission and ensure high quality care for our patients.
+Our Community Hospice Super Star for the month of March is Mike Perez!
+Mike went above and beyond to support our mission and ensure high quality care for our patients.